 There are numerous ways healthcare workers can quit smoking, and the options in terms of stop-smoking aids continues to grow.
 Doctors and nurses especially may have access to prescription medications which reduce tobacco cravings, which may make quitting easier.
-Additional aids and tricks are also available, including electronic cigarettes and nicotine patches or gum.
+Additional aids and tricks are also available, including nicotine patches or gum.

 With the right plan and aids in place, combined with their unique knowledge of the dangers of tobacco products, healthcare workers have a head start on success when it comes to quitting the habit for good.
 The addition of quitting related aids in healthcare insurance plans, and the willingness of doctors to prescribe these aids, will continue to lower the rates of smoking healthcare professionals.
 For this reason, coverage for nurses and other medical staff who wish to quit should be made available.